taddieken95/Accuray_Tech_Comm_Guide/Chapter 1: Doc Requests/Section 2: ECRs.md

 ## What if an SME doesn't create an ECR?

-An SME may choose to e-mail or physically hand you redlines, though an ECR will still need to be created, as they are required by Doc Services in order for the ECO to be approved.
+An SME may choose to e-mail or physically hand you redlines.
+If this occurs, ensure an ECR is still created, as it is required for ECO approval.

 If the SME has not created an ECR, do one of the following: